Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Previous Works

-Byrne \cite{byrne2019counterfactuals} searched for the nature of counterfactual explanations.
-The author discussed the counterfactual structure, relations, content, and inferences in this paper.
-For example, it has been mentioned that counterfactuals can be additive or subtractive.
-In additive CFs (Counter Factual), "a new situation that could happen but didn't" will be added to explanations.
-For example, in the case of auto-drive cars, we can say, “if the car had detected the pedestrian earlier and braked, the passenger would not have been injured”.
-On the other hand, the subtractive counterfactual delete a fact that already happened to reach the desired output, “if the car had not swerved and hit the wall, the passenger would not have been injured”.
-The other concept that the author has pointed out is that counterfactual and causal inferences are related to each other, and they called it "two sides of the same coin" \cite{hume1978treatise}.
-The author believes that CFs intensify the causal link between an action and its outcome.
-In the case of CF content, the author says that in CFs, we are making changes in actions rather than inactions.
-Consider two clients: one has shares in company A, and wants to move to another company, name it B, and switch to it, and she loses \$1,000; the other is in Company B, considering going to Company A, but he decides to stay in company A, and also loses \$1,000.
-People created counterfactuals focused on the person who acted, “if only she hadn’t switched…”\cite{Daniel}.

-Byrne \cite{byrne2019counterfactuals} did the argument to conclude we have various types of explanations with different impacts.
-Still, to maximize the effect of CFs, computer science needs to ask for the help of cognitive science.
+Counterfactual (CF) explanations represent a distinct subset within the realm of XAI facilitating a connection between potential alternative outcomes resulting from alterations to the model's input~\cite{verma2020counterfactual}.
+Counterfactual Explanations (CFEs) involve perturbing features to demonstrate the potential outcomes under those conditions.
+In essence, they offer ``what-if" explanations for model outputs~\cite{mothilal2020explaining}.
+Based on this, we can say CF examples can be seen as more human-interpretable explanations, similar to how children learn through counterfactual examples~\cite{wachter2017counterfactual},~\cite{weisberg2013pretense},~\cite{buchsbaum2012power}.
+Byrne~\cite{byrne2019counterfactuals} discussed the counterfactual structure, relations, content, and inferences and mentioned that counterfactuals can be additive or subtractive.
+In additive counterfactuals, ``a new situation that could have happened but didn't" will be added to explanations.
+For example, in the case of self-driving cars, we can say, ``if the car had detected the pedestrian earlier and braked, the passenger would not have been injured.”
+On the other hand, subtractive counterfactuals delete a fact that already happened to reach the desired output, ``if the car had not swerved and hit the wall, the passenger would not have been injured.”
+The authors made the argument to conclude that we have various types of explanations with different impacts.
+Still, to maximize the effect of CFs, computer science needs to seek help from cognitive science.

-In 2020, Amann et al. \cite{Amann2020} published a paper on the case of the need for XAI in medicine from the following perspectives.
-The legal perspective, medical perspective, patient perspective, and ethical perspective.
-In 2022, Amann et al. \cite{Amann2022} reviewed opinions to support or reject the explainability of the AI-powered Clinical Decision Support System (CDSS).
-They reviewed statements based on technical considerations, human factors, and the designated system's role in decision-making.